 The Science & Symphony project consists of live performances of classical music works accompanied by high-definition science films produced specifically for these music works.
-By partnering with symphony orchestras, scientific, and educational institutions, this project connects disciplines such as astronomy, photography, music, and storytelling to increase the understanding and appreciation of these uniquely human endeavors, and open them to ever-broader international audiences.
-To date, these films have reached more than 300,000 people in concert halls and educational institutions spanning more than 50 cities in 15 countries.
+By partnering with symphony orchestras, scientific and educational institutions, this project connects disciplines such as astronomy, photography, and music to increase the understanding and appreciation of these uniquely human endeavors, and open them to ever-broader international audiences.
+As of early 2023, these films have reached more than 480,000 people in concert and lecture halls spanning more than 100 cities in 21 countries.

 The films feature images, animations, and science visualizations from NASA, the European Space Agency (ESA), the National Center for Supercomputing Applications (NCSA), as well as historical illustrations.
 They follow the tempo and tone set by the music, and are intended to be art pieces that aim to inspire audiences and encourage them to learn more about the music and the universe.
 All performances also include a lecture about the music and science behind the films, and the creative process involved in creating them.

 - The Universe at an Exhibition (Mussorgsky, arr.
 Ravel)